 The Girls of Farranforehttps://www.irishtune.info/tune/440/ is known to have been in Pádraig O’Keeffe’s repertoire as well as Denis Murphy’s.
 It may be Pádraig had it from Ryan’s Mammoth Collection: 1050 Reels and Jigs, printed in 1883 in Boston, Massachusetts (where it is called Paddy the Piper), either directly or through his uncle Cal who may have brought a copy of the collection back with him from his time in the States.
 However, as printed, the tune lacks the distinctive G arpeggio in the third bar of the A part which is present in Pádraig’s playing and is such a singular detail of the tune as it’s played today.
 When the G arpeggio is absent, the tune is often called The Game of Love (by which name it goes in Capt.
 O’Neill’s Waifs and Strays of Irish Melody, 1922), but there are exceptions.
 Paddy Cronin recorded it again as Paddy the Piper on his LP The Rakish Paddy, but in the place of the usual G arpeggio he plays a wobbling descending figure.
 It’s a very well-traveled tune; Breandán Breathnach collected it from Clare fiddler Peter O’Loughlin in 1966, and in varying forms it exists in Co.
 Fermanagh as The Aberdeen Lasses, in Scotland as Rory McNab.

 There is an aberration, a mutation, an unnatural progeny of these tunes, often called The Gneeveguilla Reel or Considine’s Grove.
+(There is a two-part reel in O’Neill’s 1001 called Considine’s Grove, sourced from Edward Cronin of Limerick Junction, Tipperary.
+It is vaguely reminiscent of Rathmore crossed with The Man of the House.
+Thanks to Friend of Sliabh Luachra Paul DeGrae for catching that!)
 It is played as a three-part reel, the first two parts being essentially Rathmore, and the third part being the tasty 2nd half of Farranfore’s A part, played twice.
 It seems to have caught on in a big way with the “straight trad” crowd, which makes it problematic at best to start the two-part Rathmore in the wrong kind of company.
 The first appearance of this unholy matrimony in a commercial recording seems to be on Mary Bergin’s Feadóga Stáin 2, released in 1993.
 One hesitates to lay the blame for such a crime against humanity entirely at her feet; perhaps she was led innocently astray by some unnamed source.
 To be fair though, we could look on this new development as a logical, if indirect, result of Paddy Cronin’s pervasive influence on these two tunes.
 It seems each time he was recorded playing them, he altered them in small ways or big, always twisting and turning them, changing them up to suit his fancy throughout the years.

 Paddy Cronin plays the set on his 78 rpm recording from the 1950s.